 Better Ball Tracking

 One of the biggest differences for players is that you don’t have to hold the ball up to the app to scan it any longer.
-Now once you start a playlist you leave the ball on the ground and simply roll it into the middle of the tracking circle.
+Now once you start a playlist you leave the ball on the ground and simply roll it into the middle of the tracking square.
 Not only is this a lot more convenient it just “feels” a lot better as a soccer coach.

 I don’t know how many times I told my 5 year old daughter’s team “no hands” when they went to touch the ball yet my 11 year old was picking up the ball every time he wanted to start a Dribble Up playlist.
 We were willing to use our hands because the smart ball was so great in many other ways but now that we don’t have to pick it up to scan the ball it makes the whole experience even better.